smitphilip/K8s-Bootstrap-1.16/README.md

 kubectl get pods -n kube-system
 ```
-Execute the cluster join command on all worker nodes
+Execute the cluster join command on all worker nodes.
+It looks something like this:

+`sudo kubeadm join $some_ip:6443 --token $some_token --discovery-token-ca-cert-hash $some_hash`